Juhojou/virtual-fablab/README.md

 # virtual-fablab
 The purpose of this project is to make an open-source 3D-virtualization tool.
 User can control and edit a 3D-object with a power glove in 3D-computer graphic software called Blender.

-The power glove uses Arduino Uno
+Our Power Glove uses Arduino Uno, MPU6050 accelerometer, two bending resistor and two buttons.

-# How to use install this project
+# How to use this project:
 1. Install Arduino IDE
 https://www.arduino.cc/en/Main/Software